How to create an event marketing plan?

 How to create an event marketing plan – a step-by-step guide:

-Microsite/Landing Page – Every event needs a dedicated microsite and/or landing page where people can find all the relevant information, get updates, and register.
-The goal of this website is to convert visitors to participants so it should very clearly state the benefits of attending and contain several compelling call-to-action buttons.
+Build a microsite/landing page: Create a dedicated website where attendees can find event details and register.
+Use clear messaging and compelling calls-to-action to convert visitors into participants.
 A branded microsite and matching landing page can be created in just a few steps using the Kaltura Events Platform.

 Kaltura Virtual Events Platform